Tech Bulletins

 Update to the New OSHA Recordkeeping Requirements

-OSHA is making updates to the electronic injury and illness reporting rules that will be in effect starting on January 1, 2024.
+OSHA made updates to the electronic injury and illness reporting rules that will be in effect starting on January 1, 2024.
 Here is a quick video to explain what is the same, what industries are impacted and what new information needs to be reported.
-Watch the...
+Watch the Video...

 OSHA Recordkeeping – Recordable or Not Recordable